boazbk/tcs/lec_15_probability.md

 For a random variable $X$, we define the _variance_ of $X$ as  $Var[X] = \E[X-\mu]^2$ where $\mu = \E[X]$, i.e., the variance is the average square distance of $X$ from its expectation.
 The _standard deviation_ of $X$ is defined as $\sigma[X] = \sqrt{Var[X]}$.

-Using Markov's inequality we can control the probability that a random variable is too many standard deviations away from its expectation.
+Using Chebychev's inequality we can control the probability that a random variable is too many standard deviations away from its expectation.

 > # {.theorem title="Chebyshev's inequality" #chebychevthm}
 Suppose that $\mu=\E[X]=\mu$ and $\sigma^2 = Var[X]$.